Courses offered in the past four years.

 ▹ indicates offered in the upcoming term[s]

 This course aims at developing ease and fluidity of oral communication in French.
-With support of three contemporary Francophone plays, students will discover the French languages diversity by working on pronunciation, quality of their voice, gesture, breathing...
+With the support of contemporary Francophone plays, students will discover the diversity of French languages by working on pronunciation, quality of their voice, gesture, breathing.

 The course will be articulated in a dynamic, participative and creative way around three axes:

 1) Dramaturgical approach of the plays: reading, discussion, analysis;

 2) Exercises stemming from theatrical pedagogy to improve the qualities of articulation, pronunciation, memorization, verbal ease and public speaking;

 3) Staging extracts of the studied plays for a public presentation, which will close the course.

 This year, we’ll be exploring the theme of Afropean (African-European) identity, through a series of short plays by two major writers from the African continent living and working in France.